jasmine2chen/Data-Engineering_Data-Modeling-with-Postgres/README.md

 | 79      | James      | Martin    | M      | free  |
 | 52      | Theodore   | Smith     | M      | free  |

+### songplay ETL fron
+#### Implement the `song_select` query in `sql_queries.py` to find the song ID and artist ID based on the title, artist name, and duration of a song; Select the timestamp, user ID, level, song ID, artist ID, session ID, location, and user agent and set to `songplay_data`; Implement the `songplay_table_insert` query and run the cell below to insert records for the songplay actions in this log file into the `songplays` table.

 - songplays table: Save the timestamp, user ID, level, song ID, artist ID, session ID, location, and user agent from dataset.
 The song ID and artist ID will be retrieved by querying the songs and artists tables to find matches based on song title, artist name, and song duration time.